← Paul X Lab · Product 02

 Packaging

-Modular monolith · multi-container · multi-service.
-Per target, each seam dispatches as inproc, container, or lambda.
+Modular monolith or multi-container.
+Per target, each seam dispatches inproc, container, or lambda.

 02